-20.1 Base Budget
+19.1 Base Budget

-A summary of the Base Budget position is included at Appendix 8 which shows a net base budget of £160.314m for 2023/24 after reflecting the investments set out in this report but before deducting the savings proposals.
+19.1.1 A summary of the Base Budget position is included at Appendix 8 which shows a net base budget of £159.515m for 2023/24 after reflecting the investments set out in this report but before deducting the savings proposals.
 Assuming a council tax ASC precept increase of 2% for next year and that all the savings put forward are agreed leaves a requirement for the use of £5.95m use of balances which can be covered from the £6m identified from the comprehensive review of reserves and provisions undertaken during the Autumn of 2022.
 Appendix 9 includes an analysis of the main changes in moving from the 2022/23 budget to the 2023/24 base budget.

-20.2 Balances
+19.2 Balances

-- 20.2.1 Appendix 6 summarises the overall reserves and balances position of the Council after taking account of the various earmarked reserves and the risks faced by the Council.
-This currently shows over £27.7m available which could be taken into account as part of medium-term budget strategy considerations. - 20.2.2 The Government has extended the temporary ability to fund the one-off costs of service reform projects from new capital receipts.
-Taking advantage of this opportunity offered by the Government will result in higher levels of debt than would otherwise have been the case and therefore higher debt charges as all capital receipts would otherwise be used to fund planned capital projects.
+- 19.2.1 Appendix 6 summarises the overall reserves and balances position of the Council after taking account of the various earmarked reserves and the risks faced by the Council.
+This currently shows over £27.5m available which could be taken into account as part of medium-term budget strategy considerations. - 19.2.2 The Government has extended the temporary ability to fund the one-off costs of service reform projects from new capital receipts.
+Taking advantage of this opportunity offered by the Government will result in higher levels of debt than would have otherwise have been the case and therefore higher debt charges as all capital receipts would otherwise be used to fund planned capital projects.
 However, whilst the debt charges are ongoing they will be more than offset by the ongoing savings generated from the invest to save measures.
-In order to take advantage of this flexibility Full Council would need to approve an updated "Efficiency Strategy" which is included as Appendix 13 of this report.
+In order to take advantage of this flexibility Full Council would need to approve an updated "Efficiency Strategy" which will be included in the Service & Financial planning report to be considered at Cabinet in February.
 This flexibility which was due to come to an end in March 2022 has now been extended again.
 In addition to this flexibility, the Council also holds some specific funds to support service transformation.

-- Currently the uncommitted balance in the Severance fund is £1.6m.
-A further £1.3m is held as an uncommitted balance within the Invest to Save/Capacity Fund. - 20.2.3 The total "usable" one-offs of over £20m are detailed in Appendix 6 and will be used to support the delivery of the MTFS as set out in this report.
+Currently the uncommitted balance in the Severance fund is £1.6m.
+A further £1.3m is held as an uncommitted balance within the Invest to Save/Capacity Fund. - 19.2.3 The total "usable" one-offs of over £20m are detailed in Appendix 6 and will be used to support the delivery of the MTFS as set out in this report.
 Given the exceptionally high level of uncertainty over the Council's medium term financial position as previously highlighted in this report, it is important to retain as much flexibility as possible by limiting the use of available one-offs until the medium-term position becomes clearer.
-The level of usable one-offs gives a good level of comfort that the proposals contained in this report are financially robust given the projected levels of spending in Children's Safeguarding and Adult Social Care in 2023/24 have been fully allowed for in the proposed budget.
+The level of usable oneoffs gives a good level of comfort that the proposals contained in this report are financially robust given the projected levels of spending in Children's Safeguarding and Adult Social Care in 2023/24 have been fully allowed for in the proposed budget.
 The council also has £8.92m of general fund funding set aside for the one-off costs of implementing single status which may not all be required and which certainly won't be required in 2023/24.
 Having adequate uncommitted one-off resources is particularly important as the significant benefits obtained in recent years from treasury management activities cannot be assumed to be available in future years, given potential changes to the guidance relating to Minimum Revenue Provision calculations and expectations that interest rates will increase.

-20.3 Risk Management and Financial Resilience
+19.3 Risk Management and Financial Resilience